ibexa/documentation-developer/docs/guide/admin_panel.md

 Once you set up your environment you can start your work as an administrator.
 Your most useful tools can be found in **Admin Panel**.

-## Systemn Information
+## System Information

-The system information panel in Platform UI is implemented in a [ezsystems/ez-support-tools repository](https://github.com/ezsystems/ez-support-tools).
+The System Information panel in the Back Office is sourced in a [ezsystems/ez-support-tools repository](https://github.com/ezsystems/ez-support-tools).
-It allows you to add custom panels to the UI, or customize existing ones.
 There you will also find basic system information such as versions of all installed packages.

 ## Sections